-This course consists of three modules.
+This online course consists of three modules.
 You’ll earn four hours of continuing education credit upon completion.

 Sedation dentists treat patients with a variety of diseases.
-Some of those diseases, like asthma and diabetes, are commonplace and well diagnosed.
+Some of those medical issues, like asthma and diabetes, are commonplace and well-diagnosed.
 Others, like sleep apnea, are common but go largely undiagnosed.
-Still, others like osteonecrosis of the jaw appear as adverse reactions caused by drugs used for bone cancers and osteoporosis.
+Special dental management is also required for cardiac patients on antiplatelet drug therapy.

 Treating patients with these diseases or related symptoms requires a keen understanding of how their body is likely to respond to sedation.
 It’s also critical to know how the drugs they’re taking will interact with sedatives used in dental treatments.